zuzannarec/web_scraper/README.md

-# web_scraper

 # Web scraper written in Haskell.
 Can be run concurrently.
+Works only with http protocol as HTTP library does not support https protocol.

 # Create cabal sandbox:
 cabal sandbox init